 Improved technology may create more tests for medical laboratory technicians to perform.
 However, improvements may also simplify testing protocols, perhaps reducing the number of techs needed to cover a hospital's needs.

 Certification requirements for medical laboratory technicians vary but may include completion of a certificate or associate's degree program, experience in the field, and passing an exam.
-The job growth outlook for medical laboratory technicians is much faster than the job market as a whole.
+The job growth outlook for medical laboratory technicians is faster than the job market as a whole.

 Medical laboratory technician handles very intricate equipment and other instruments to test fluids such as urine, blood, etc. To become a medical laboratory technician, use these information as guide for you to become one.